ssutharya/Audio_Deepfake_Detection/README.markdown

 - Explore transformer-based architectures for improved temporal modeling.
 - Expand to more languages and newer generative models.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - Datasets: FoR, In-the-Wild, MLADDC
 - Libraries: PyTorch, torchaudio, librosa, scikit-learn
 - Hardware: Kaggle GPU (Tesla T4)

-For questions or contributions, open an issue or contact [your-email@example.com].
+For questions or contributions, open an issue or contact [sutharya8@gmail.com].